derekrgreene/Certstream-Scout/README.md

 ### Environment Variables

-You can configure the application using environment variables in a `.env` file or directly in `docker-compose.yml`.
-Here are all available options:
+You can configure the application using environment variables in a `.env` file.
+The options available are:

 ```bash
 # Certstream and NATS Configuration